Jakub-Miko/GameEngine-name-subject-to-change/README.md

 ## License

-This software is distributed under an MIT license.
+This software is distributed under a MIT license.
 As such I do not guarantee the functionality of this project.
 I can also not be held liable for any damages caused by the use of this software.

-You are free to use this project as you wish however be aware that it ustilized dependecies using the LGPL licese, for which you need to provide a way for users to link against their own versions of these libraries.
-Further more any code change to these libraries needs to be made publically available.
-As long as you don't change the source code of these libraries just making sure that you link them dynamically suffices, which is the default behaviour.
+You are free to use this project as you wish.
+However be aware that it utilized dependencies using the LGPL license, for which you need to provide a way for users to link against their own versions of these libraries.
+Furthermore, any code changes to these libraries need to be made publicly available.
+As long as you don't change the source code of these libraries, making sure to link them dynamically suffices, which is the default behaviour.

 These LGPL libraries are:
   * OpenAL-soft